Hiking the East Coast Trail Newfoundland

 There were also always signs for scenic outlooks and various sites along the trail which was helpful.

-Even though the trails were marked well making it pretty easy to find your way, remember you will also get the Garmin emergency device as well as a whole booklet of detailed maps from Great Canadian Trails.
+Even though the trails were marked well, making it pretty easy to find your way, remember you will also get the Garmin emergency device and a booklet of detailed maps from Great Canadian Trails.

-Does it Cost Anything to Hike the East Coast Trail?
+Does Hike the East Coast Trail Cost Anything?

 There are no fees or special permits needed to hike the trails.
 However, it’s always good to consider donating to the East Coast Trail Association.
 The Association is responsible for maintaining the trails – and after you are out on them and see how rugged they are – you realize just how challenging they would be to maintain.
 Kudos to the ECTA for the great work they do.
 They deserve funding!